Leon Golub: Bite Your Tongue

 Born in Chicago in 1922, Golub began painting in the figurative style in the early 1950s.
 Labelled as a ‘Chicago Imagist’, he was a member of the post-war artists’ group known as Monster Roster.
 Several members of the group, including Golub, served in World War II, subsequently obtaining fine arts degrees as a result of the American GI Bill.
 During a time when abstraction was hailed as the future of contemporary painting, the group created works rooted in the external world, with the human figure and contemporary events informing their style and content.

-The film shown on this page was produced by Leon Golub in 1995 as a contribution to the do it project.
+The film shown below was produced by Golub in 1995 as a contribution to the do it project.
 Curated by Hans Ulrich Obrist, do it began in Paris in 1993 as a conversation between Obrist and the artists Christian Boltanski and Bertrand Lavier.
 Obrist was concerned with how exhibition formats could be rendered more flexible and open-ended.
 The result is an ongoing exhibition that consists of instructions set out by artists for anyone to follow.

 A Symposium on Leon Golub took place at the Royal College of Art, Battersea looking at Leon Golub’s work and activism in the context of contemporary global politics.
 The symposium was preceded by a screening of documentaries about Leon Golub at the Hackney Picturehouse.

-This exhibition at the Serpentine Gallery was part of the Serpentine’s 2015 Spring Programme, which included an exhibition by Cameroon-born artist Pascale Marthine Tayou presented concurrently at the Serpentine Sackler Gallery.
+This exhibition at the Serpentine Gallery was part of the Serpentine’s 2015 Spring Programme, which included an exhibition by Cameroon-born artist Pascale Marthine Tayou presented concurrently at the Serpentine North Gallery.